-Robert plays bridge at every level from the local club to international championships and teaches Playing mostly with students he has finished in the top 20 on the Barry Crane list (with over 1500 masterpoints) in both 2008 and 2009, posted several top-10 finishes in National-level Pairs events with numerous partners, and won the 0-10,000 Knockout Teams at the Dallas NABC in 2014.
+Robert plays bridge at every level from the local club to international championships.
+Playing with his students, he has finished in the top 20 on the Barry Crane list multiple times (with over 1500 masterpoints each of those years), posted several top-10 finishes in National-level Pairs event, and won the 0-10K Vanderbilt Knockout Teams.

 Robert has degrees in Mathematics, Physics, and Political Science from Florida State University and Mathematics from the University of Helsinki.
 He's been a computer programmer as well as a university instructor.

 Robert is often a featured lecturer at Regional and National Tournaments.
 He is considered one of the top young bridge teachers in North America.
 Robert hosts a wide range of bridge events, from 8-12 player workshops up to 150-200 player large seminars (and everything in between).
 He often co-hosts events with some of the all time best bridge teachers (Audrey Grant, Larry Cohen, etc... ) and they all say that Robert is "the next generation of great bridge instructor and entertainer!"
 Come join him at one of his events!